sfigg/commercialization-public/manufacture/desktop/windows-setup-scenarios-and-best-practices.md

 -   **Installing Custom .wim files requires a description value in the .wim file.** When you create a custom .wim file, Windows Setup requires that you always include a description value.
 If a .wim file does not include a description value, the image may not install correctly.
 You can provide a description value when you use the **dism** command with the **/capture-image** option.
 If you install a .wim file that does not have a description value, recapture the image and provide a valid description value.
 For more information, see the [DISM - Deployment Image Servicing and Management Technical Reference for Windows](dism---deployment-image-servicing-and-management-technical-reference-for-windows.md).

 **Note**
-For Windows® Preinstallation Environment (Windows PE), the version of boot files must match the computer architecture.
+For Windows Preinstallation Environment (Windows PE), the version of boot files must match the computer architecture.
 An x64 UEFI computer can only boot by using Windows PE x64 boot files.
 An x86 computer can only boot by using Windows PE x86 boot files.
 This is different from legacy BIOS.
 In legacy BIOS, an x64 computer can boot by using x86 boot files.